Intern: A Doctor's Initiation: Background

 Sandeep Jauhar grew up in Riverside, California.
 Jauhar studied experimental physics at the University of California, Berkeley, but was also interested in journalism.
 After graduating with his Ph.D. in experimental physics, he was accepted into the AAAS Mass Media Fellowship, a scientific journalism fellowship.
 He moved to Washington D.C. to write for TIME Magazine for a summer.
 The following fall semester, he started medical school at Washington University in St. Louis, where he received his medical doctorate.

-Upon completing medical school, he began his medical internship at New York Hospital (now NewYork-Presbyterian/Weill Cornell Medical Center).
+Upon completing medical school, he began his medical internship at New York Hospital (now New York-Presbyterian/Weill Cornell Medical Center).
 During his internship, Jauhar kept a daily journal where he documented his experiences and feelings.
+He used these journals to write his memoir, which focuses on his introduction to practicing medicine, his disillusionment as a medical student, and his imposter syndrome.
 A few years later, an editor from Farrar, Straus and Giroux offered him a contract to write a bildungsroman about his medical education.
 Jauhar agreed, leading to the publication of Intern: A Doctor’s Initiation.

 Themes

 Disillusionment

-A major theme in Intern: A Doctor's Initiation is the dark, looming of disillusionment.
-Jauhar expressed in many medical situation in the book that he feels anxious, alone, and lost.
-As Jauhar would do rounds with his patients, each medical procedure he did made him feel uneasy and ill-prepared.
-One of the first experiences he describes his anxiousness is when he in a consultation with his patient Dr. Washington, an older woman who was an obstetrician gynecologist.
+A major theme in Intern: A Doctor's Initiation is looming disillusionment.
+Jauhar describes many medical situations in which he feels anxious, alone, and lost.
+As Jauhar would do rounds with his patients, each medical procedure made him feel uneasy and ill-prepared.
+One of the first experiences of his anxiousness was in a consultation with his patient, Dr. Washington, an older woman who was an obstetrician gynecologist.
 This visit was the first time Jauhar performed a rectal exam.
-He explains that he is not sure of what he needs to feel or say because he is so unprepared and amateur at the procedure.
-Another example of Jauhar's disillusionment is his embarrassment in front of others.
-In a procedure of inserting arterial lines, while another intern was able to successfully do the procedure, Jauhar was not able to.
+He was not sure what to feel or say because he was so unprepared and an amateur at the procedure.
+Jauhar is embarrassed in front of others, for example, he was not able to insert arterial lines, while another intern was able to successfully perform the procedure.
 He wrote in his journal that he felt like a "shell of a resident."
-He felt alone in his cluelessness and was not sure if anyone was able to relate to him.
+He felt alone and was not sure if anyone was able to relate to him.